radical-cybertools/radical.entk/doc/user_guide/getstarted.rst

 You can download the complete code discussed in this section :download:`here <scripts/get_started.py>` or find it in your virtualenv under ``share/radical.ensemblemd/user_guide/scripts``.

-Importing components from the Ensemble MD Module
+Importing components from the Ensemble Toolkit Module
 ===========================================================

-To create any application using EnsembleMD, you need to import three modules: Kernel, Pattern, Execution Context.
+To create any application using Ensemble Toolkit, you need to import three modules: Kernel, Pattern, Execution Context.
 The Pattern imported depends on the application requirement.
 We have already discussed these components in the earlier sections.
 The ``EnsemblemdError`` module is imported for proper reporting of any errors.

 .. code-block:: python